 New Student Orientation

-All new degree-seeking students must attend a New Student Orientation session.
-Students will be advised, registered, and assigned a faculty advisor at this orientation session.
-Before attending, students should submit an application to attend the college, send required transcripts, and complete any required testing in the Testing Center.
+All new first-time degree-seeking students must attend a New Student Orientation session.
+Students will be advised, registered, and assigned an advisor at this orientation session.
+Before attending, students should submit an application to attend the college, send required transcripts, and complete any testing in the Testing Center.
 Students whose applications are incomplete will not be able to register for classes at the orientation session.
 Students may register for New Student Orientation on the NSCC Web site.
 If a student is unable to attend an in-person New Student Orientation session, he or she should e-mail firstname.lastname@example.org for information.
 Students must attend an in-person session to receive help with advising and registration.

 Peer Mentor Program